navneetkrc/LeetCode_Solutions/Graph/2_200_number_of_islands.md

-# 🌊 Number of Islands – BFS & DFS Cheatsheet
+# 🌊 Number of Islands – using both BFS & DFS

 > Given a 2D grid of `'1'`s (land) and `'0'`s (water), count the number of **disconnected islands**.
 An island is surrounded by water and connected **horizontally or vertically** (not diagonally).